Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Introduction

-The rest of the paper is as follows: Sections \ref{sec: conventional-image-analysis} and \ref{sec:ml} explore conventional image analysis and machine learning algorithms with a specific focus on image enhancement, threat image projection, image segmentation, object classification, and object detection.
-Section \ref{sec:dl.applications} reviews the applications of the deep learning algorithms withi X-ray security imaging.
+The rest of the paper is as follows: Section \ref{sec:background} provides a brief background regarding the principle of X-ray imaging.
+Sections \ref{sec:datasets} and \ref{sec:evaluation-criteria} introduce datasets and evaluation criterion used to measure the performance of the methods.
+Sections \ref{sec: conventional-image-analysis} and \ref{sec:ml} explore conventional image analysis and machine learning algorithms.
+Section \ref{sec:dl.applications} reviews the applications of the deep learning algorithms within X-ray security imaging.
 Section \ref{sec:discussion} discusses the open problems, current challenges and Section \ref{sec:conclusion} finally concludes the paper.